Min-0126/FastAPI-ACI-Launchpad/README.md

 ```cmd
 az acr repository show-tags -n azplacr --repository azp1 -o table
 ```
-> Expected result is 1
+> Expected result is 1 and
+> Tag is used for tracking

 ## ACI Deployment